 SENIOR DAY CELEBRATION

 - Recognition of seniors at the last regular season home competition has become a tradition for most sports teams.
 Team parents help coordinate this recognition.
 The Athletic Department strongly recommends that these celebrations be simple in nature, that expenses are kept at a minimum, and that the focus be directed at thanking our senior players for putting their hearts and souls into their teams.
-Work with the team coach to plan out the specifics.
+Work with the team coach to plan specifics.

-- If the parent of a senior merits recognition, it should happen at the End of Season banquet, not on senior day.
+- If the parent of a senior merits recognition, it should happen at the end-of-season banquet, not on senior day.